-If you are looking for 23 Stress Management Techniques that Outline How to Manage Stress in 2020 (Most Are Immediately Actionable), read on.
+If you are looking for 23 Stress Management Techniques that Outline How to Manage Stress (Most Are Immediately Actionable), read on.

 There is no need to read this in one go!